 If you’ve ever seen the movie The Exorcism of Emily Rose, written and directed by Scott Derrickson (a friend I went to Christian school with), you can see how talking about the dark side can easily translate into a conversation about the bright side.

-Whatever you think of Halloween, use it as an opportunity to rescue people from the real danger of the spiritual realm, Satan and his demonic army.
+Whatever you think of Halloween (or when is satan’s birthday) use it as an opportunity to rescue people from the real danger of the spiritual realm, Satan and his demonic army.

 3. Give lots of candy to the neighborhood kids.